Overview of Recordings

 In approximately 1990, Mr. David Goettee began recording at Bias Recording Studio working with Mr. Bill McElroy.
-The first major project was the Nostalgic Solos private album.
+Following recording some duets with a friend, David began his own first major project, which was the Nostalgic Solos private album.
 It was ballads from the 1930's through WWII and a few decades afterward about values that make life worth living, including: love; loss; sorrow; bereavement, dedication; and needed social change.

 In 1991, Ms. Heidi Leah Gerber-Salins began working at Bias Recording Studio, which included assisting Mr. Bill McElroy with audio engineering on several songs on the Nostalgic Solo album.
 Ms. Gerber-Salins also assisted with an in-house production of a limited number of cassettes of that album for friends and family.

-The plan is to revisit that project in the future to:
+The plan is to revisit that project to:

 - Remaster; and